 For a more contemporary take on the traditional wainscotting style, try using a traditional material, such as our glazed thin Brick or ceramic bathroom wall tiles.
 Leave the border with a square, glazed edge for a clean and modern design detail.

 A Little of Both

 Can't decide how high to go?
 Why not try a full wall and a wall with wainscotting?
-This look works best when your shower walls are completely covered floor to ceiling in tile, and the tile is extended to the remaining walls but only as wainscotting.
+This look works best when your shower walls are nearly or completely covered floor to ceiling in tile, and the tile is extended to the remaining walls but only as wainscotting.
 This allows you to show off more tile, without overwhelming the space.

 Ready to start your bathroom tile project?
 Order free samples now.
 Need some help?
 Simply call, chat, or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.